Trek Your Way Through the Catlins and Clutha

 1. The Clutha Gold Trail

 The most popular bike ride in the area is also a great hike.
-Spread over 73km, it will take you a good 3 days.
+Spread over 73km (45 miles), it will take you a good 3 days.
 The trail goes through some of the most historic locations in the area including Maori moa hunting grounds and mining areas.
 Keep on following the powerful Clutha Mat-Au River through majestic gorges before sidetracking to the aptly named Big Hill Tunnel and finishing at the Lake Roxburgh Dam.
 Read more about the Clutha Gold Trail in Mountain Biking in the Catlins and Clutha District.

 Location: Between Lawrence to Lake Roxburgh Dam.
-You can start from Commissioners Flat at the small car park about 500 metres below the Lake Roxburgh Dam.
+You can start from Commissioners Flat at the small car park about 500 metres (547 yards) below the Lake Roxburgh Dam.
 The signs are obvious to keep you on the trail.

 2. Blue Mountain Walk